networknuts/kubernetes/ch-13-interview-questions/interview-questions-set-1.md

 -   Transit Gateway
 -   PrivateLink

 ## Q10.
-Terraform state drift:
+What is Terraform state drift?
+How can you detect and solve it?

 -   Drift occurs when infra is changed manually.
 -   Detect with terraform plan.
 -   Fix by terraform apply or import.

 ## Q11.
-Cluster backup:
+How would you back up a cluster?
+What tools would you use?

 -   Velero for Kubernetes.
 -   AWS Backup, snapshots for databases.
 -   PVC snapshots for stateful workloads.

 ## Q12.
-Kubernetes Operators:
+What are Kubernetes Operators?

--   Extend Kubernetes via CRDs.
+-   Operators = controllers that extend Kubernetes API using CRDs (Custom Resource Definitions).
 -   Automate deploy/upgrade/healing.
 -   Examples: Prometheus Operator, MySQL Operator.

 ## Q13.
-Admission Controllers:
+What are Admission Controllers?

--   Intercept API requests before persisting.
+- Kubernetes plugins that intercept API requests before they’re persisted in etcd.
--   Mutating & Validating controllers.
+Two types:
+Validating → validate requests.
+Mutating → modify requests.
--   Enforce policies, inject sidecars.
+Example: Enforce security policies, inject sidecars, deny privileged pods, resource quota, limit range

 ## 🤝 Contributing